man3ng/cse15l-lab-reports/lab2.md

 [man026@ieng6-201]:.ssh:69$
 ```
 - After successfully logging on to my `ieng6` virtual desktop without a password with my key, I can access the location where my `public key` is being stored.
+  Using `ls -a` initially, I am able to locate the `.ssh` folder to move into.
+After that, I use `pwd` to show my absolute path and `ls` for content inside my
+  current directory.

 #### Terminal Interaction SSH-ing to `ieng6` without Password